VirtualPlanetaryLaboratory/vplanet/README.md

 [Rory Barnes](https://github.com/RoryBarnes) <br />
 [David Fleming](https://github.com/dflemin3)

+If you believe you have encountered a bug, please raise an issue using the "Issues" tab at the top of this page.

 If you'd like to stay up to date on `VPLanet` by joining the e-mail list, please send a request to Rory Barnes, rory@astro.washington.edu.
 You can also follow VPLanet on twitter: [@VPLanetCode](https://twitter.com/VPLanetCode).

 ### Acknowledgments